 All EU countries, with the exception of Ireland, intend to limit

 parliamentary ratification.
-However, there may be surprises here as well.
+However, there may be surprises here too.

 In particular, experts do not undertake to predict how things will go in the UK.